NET WORTH: $300 million

 BACKGROUND: Kevin O’Leary grew up in Montreal and attended the University of Waterloo, followed by the Richard Ivey School of Business at the University of Western Ontario.
 O’Leary famously co-founded SoftKey with $10,000 in seed capital from his mother.
-By the mid 1990s, SoftKey had become a major player in the educational software market, and eventually acquired rivals The Learning Company for $606 million, and Broderbund for $416 million, before being sold to Mattel for $3.8 billion in stock.
-More recently, he’s joined the cast of hit Canadian TV show Dragon’s Den, and the American show Shark Tank, investing in startup businesses presented by budding entrepreneurs.
+By the mid 1990s, SoftKey had become a major player in the educational software market.
+He eventually acquired rivals The Learning Company for $606 million and Broderbund for $416 million before being sold to Mattel for $3.8 billion in stock.
+In 2009, he joined the cast of hit Canadian TV show Dragon’s Den, and the American show Shark Tank, investing in startup businesses presented by budding entrepreneurs.

 ENTREPRENEURSHIP: O’Leary is a lifelong photographer, and in September 2013, he launched an exhibit displaying some of his best work over the last 40 years.
-Proceeds from the sales of this photography are being donated to the Future Dragon Fund, which O’Leary created to encourage teenage entrepreneurs.
+Proceeds from the sales of this photography are donated to the Future Dragon Fund, which O’Leary created to encourage teenage entrepreneurs.
 Through the fund, O’Leary has made $5,000 in grants to promising 11th and 12th graders in Canada.
 Details can be found here.

-O’Leary is also working on a show called Redemption Inc., where he helps 10 ex-convicts improve their business skills, and gives them a chance to compete for $100,000 of his money to build their own business.
+O’Leary also works on a show called Redemption Inc., where he helps 10 ex-convicts improve their business skills, and gives them a chance to compete for $100,000 of his money to build their own business.

 FINANCIAL EDUCATION: The Alitis Investment Counsel donated $5,700 from the proceeds from a talk O'Leary gave to the Victoria Foundation’s Smart and Caring Community Fund.